Sarcasm/irony-mode/README.md

 * Using `apt` on Debian ≥10 and derivatives

         sudo apt install elpa-irony

-#### Accessing a newer Clang and LLVM Toolchain on Debian and derivatives
+Exactly one package manager should manage `irony-mode`.
+If using apt, but the MELPA package is desired, uninstall the version managed by apt; Likewise, installing from both MELPA and `straight.el` may result in a state that requires a manual workaround.

+#### To install the latest Debian-supported `irony-mode ` and Clang
 The [backports](https://backports.debian.org/) mechanism is the recommended and officially supported method of accessing newer versions than `Debian stable` provides.
+For example on Debian 10 (buster):

-        sudo apt install -t $release_name-backports elpa-irony
+        sudo apt install -t buster-backports elpa-irony

-If the llvm-toolchain backport is not new enough please use the following repository: [LLVM Debian/Ubuntu nightly packages.](https://apt.llvm.org) This repository is maintained by Sylvestre Ledru, who is responsible for the official Debian package.
+If one requires a newer version of Clang/LLVM than the one provided in backports, the following repository is available: [LLVM Debian/Ubuntu nightly packages.](https://apt.llvm.org) This unofficial repository is maintained by Sylvestre Ledru, who is responsible for the official Debian package.
 His repository also supports Ubuntu and derivatives.
-When using this unofficial repository the MELPA package of irony-mode should be used in preference to the `elpa-irony` package.
+When using this unofficial repository, it is recommended to use the _MELPA package_ of irony-mode and to uninstall `elpa-irony`.
+Finally, when switching from apt to MELPA, the following action is required:
+`M-x irony-install-server RET`.

 ## Configuration